Author: Nathaniel Yerby

 - Does the facility accept payment through your insurance?

-How Do I Prepare for Inpatient Rehab?
+How Do I Prepare For Inpatient Rehab?

 Once you have selected an inpatient rehab facility, you will need to prepare to start the program.
 To best prepare, ask the facility what you should bring and make sure to pack whatever you need to be comfortable while you’re there.
-Additionally, prepare yourself to weather withdrawal and talk about your feelings and experiences with others.
+Additionally, prepare yourself to weather withdrawal and to talk about your feelings and experiences with others.
 It takes courage and a willingness to recover to start the process of rehab, and it will take even more for the process to succeed.
 You will have to believe in your power to achieve sobriety in order for inpatient rehab to be effective.
 Ultimately, you will be responsible for your recovery, even during long-term residential treatment.

-Get Help Today with Starting Inpatient Rehab
+Get Help Today With Starting Inpatient Rehab